SeanyWang/despecs/LGspecs.md

 Type all contents of each gazetteer between the `<content>` and `</content>` tags.

 Harvard-Yenching Library defines each individual scan as a "sequence" and all scans for a gazetteer title are numbered sequentially across volumes; e.g., [here](http://id.lib.harvard.edu/alma/990074670640203941/catalog) is the catalog entry for 江寧府志 and its "View Online" link opens up the corresponding [viewer](http://nrs.harvard.edu/urn-3:FHCL:14071862), where every scan's sequence number is clearly indicated.
 Begin typing the content of every sequence with `<page seq="SEQUENCE NO.">` and end with `</page>`, and always type in the corresponding sequence number in the opening `<page>` tag.
 Ignore volume numbers (if any).
+Do not type any repetitive marginalia (e.g., book title and pagination).
 Except the book cover, all sequences have two halves that correspond to natural breaks from the book spine.
 When typing, always use `<pb />` to indicate such natural breaks.
 For example:

 Image | Markup
 ----- | ------